REDLINEv.04.2026

 Pricing structure (April 2026)

-- Contract length: 2-3 year contracts are standard.
-Renewal price drift of 5-10% per year is common.
+• Contract length: 2-3 year contracts are standard.
+Single-digit annual renewal uplift is common.

 Where Ironclad Wins

 Workflow engine depth is Ironclad's primary competitive advantage, and it is a genuine one.
 The platform handles conditional approval chains with a sophistication that competitors match only partially.
-A contract that needs approval from legal, then finance if over $500k, then the CFO if over $2M, then the board if over $10M, with parallel approval from IT security for any data processing terms, all handled with automatic escalation on inaction, is routine in Ironclad.
+A contract that needs approval from legal, then finance above a defined deal-value threshold, then the CFO above a higher threshold, then the board above the highest threshold, with parallel approval from IT security for any data processing terms, all handled with automatic escalation on inaction, is routine in Ironclad.
 That same workflow in a lightweight CLM or a standalone review AI requires manual orchestration.

 Dynamic Repository's obligation extraction is production-accurate at enterprise scale.
 Legal teams with 5,000+ executed contracts in the repository report reliable extraction of payment schedules, audit rights, and renewal notice windows.
 The alerting engine is mature and well-integrated with Slack and email notification systems.